Frequently Asked Questions

 Typically, we will advance you up to 80% of the invoice amount.
 That’s a maximum.
 You can sometimes reduce your costs by taking less.
 When the customer pays we transfer the remaining 20% into your account less our fee.

 We use a sliding scale depending on how long it takes for the invoice to be paid.
 The amount of the invoice and the size of the advance can sometimes influence the calculation.
-Typically, our fee is 5 percent of the invoice amount, however it can be as little as 3 percent.
+Typically, our fee is between 3% and 5% of the invoice amount.

 Insurance is preferable but ultimately that decision rests with us.
 We often require insurance to protect ourselves and our clients.
 An exception applies to Government agencies and most blue chip companies.